At a glance

 5. Your child needs time to adapt to change.

-In order to get financial aid or live on campus, freshmen at four-year schools usually have to take a full course load.
+In order to get financial aid or live on campus, first-year students at four-year schools usually have to take a full course load.
 This may be too much for a teen adjusting to new responsibilities and more challenging schoolwork.
 Community colleges let students take just a couple classes so they can ease in to college work.

 Some people view community colleges as a step down from traditional colleges, or even look down on them.
 However, whether your child wants to transfer to a four-year college or simply qualify for a good job, community college can be a smart option.
 Remember that there are many paths to success after high school.
 With your help, your teen can find one that works.